DavidDerhy/api-docs/source/includes/_develop_debug.md

 Terms of service URL | http://myapp.com/tos
 Customer Service URL | http://myapp.com/customer
 Customer Service Email | likeaboss@myapp.com

+### More examples
+The OAuth process is a bit daunting at first and may take some attempts to get right.
+In case you hvae problems retrieving a token we've provided sample implementations that handle the OAuth process.
+Have a look at out [Starter Kits](https://github.com/fidor/fidor_starter_kits) to see how OAuth can be implemented.

 <aside class="warning">
   <strong>You must never share the Client Secret parameter with other people.
 This is your applications password.</strong><br/>